tybug/testudoplus/README.md

 Some professors have different names on testudo and ratemyprofessor.
 To solve this we maintain [an alias file](https://github.com/tybug/Terp-Course-Helper/blob/master/alias.json) which maps professor names to ratemyprofessor ids.

 Feel free to make a pull request to update this list!
 Pull requests are always welcome.

+## Credits

+This is an up to date fork of the original [terp course helper](https://github.com/DickyT/Terp-Course-Helper), which was left unmaintained as of 2020.